Home Contact Us FAQ's SiteMap

 Who Works For Who?

 Another difference has to do with exclusivity.
 Retained search consultants spend a lot of time sourcing candidates who are happy and stable with their employers and not actively seeking other employment.
-They evaluate candidates for a particular client and will never present candidates to more than one client at a time.
-Therefore, the client will almost never find himself in a bidding competition for a desirable candidate.
+They evaluate candidates for a particular client and will not present candidates to more than one client at a time.
+Therefore, the client will almost never find himself in a bidding competition for a desirable candidate with a business rival.

 The nature of contingency recruiting is such that exclusivity is not possible.
-A contingency recruiter is in a race against others to present candidates.
+A contingency recruiter is in a race against others to present candidates before they do.
 When desirable candidates are found, they must present them to as many clients as possible to have the greatest chance of making a placement.

 Neither contingency nor retained executive search consultants should accept fees of any nature from candidates.
 However, contingency firms